36. Chaining LLMs with LangChain#

 > Entering new AgentExecutor chain...

-I should use the search engine to find the latest news about Amazon's return to office guidance and the stock performance.
+I should use the search engine to find information on Amazon's return to office guidance and stock performance.

 Action: Search